Take these important steps to plan for your health and safety during an emergency

 Create a support network

 Identify people you trust near your home, school, workplace and any other location where you spend time.
 You should also identify someone in your network who lives outside of your community in case the emergency is widespread.
-You may wish to inform these people about your special needs and share emergency contact information.
+You may wish to inform these people about your needs and share emergency contact information.
 This group can assist you and may provide social support as an emergency can be emotionally taxing.

 Maintain a communication channel